Zettlr/zettlr-docs/docs/en/advanced/custom-css.md

 With the following code, you can make your editor have a different background image everytime you start it.
 The images are taken from Unsplash.com, a nice site with free photos.
 It uses the `Source API`, which will simply spit out a different image every time the URL is visited.
 You can test it out by simply [visiting the page and refreshing a few times](https://source.unsplash.com/random)!
 Please refer to the [Unsplash Source API reference](https://source.unsplash.com/) for more options (such as using an image of the day).

+!!! tip

-> You can also use a local image as a background image by replacing the corresponding line by `background-image: url('file:////absolute/path/to/your/file.jpg');`
+    You can also use a local image as a background image by replacing the corresponding line by `background-image: url('file:////absolute/path/to/your/file.jpg');`

 ```css
 /* Enter your custom CSS here */